unix4fun/ic/README.md

     /sk
     '/sk' is used to manage Secret Keys (channel/query keys)

-    /ac
+    /ic
-    '/ac' is used to enable disable crypto on a specific (weechat) buffer
+    '/ic' is used to enable disable crypto on a specific (weechat) buffer and main script commands

 the flow is simple, when you join the channel, you **GENERATE** and then **BROADCAST** you public key, so that other channel members are aware of your public key, other channel members should also **BROADCAST** their own key, someone on the channel **GENERATE A SECRET**  Key for the current channel and then **EXCHANGE** the newly created secret key with other members.